perlun/perlun.eu.org/_i18n/en/_posts/2025-08-24-why-you-need-automated-tests-and-valgrind.md

 [...]
 ```

-I looked into this further the morning after; I had a slight thought of what could be wrong.
-My
+I looked into this further, with a slight suspicion of what could be causing this.
+My branch
-branch included a change that looked like below, but first some introduction to what you'r reading.
+included a change that looked like below, but first some introduction to what you're reading.
+The
-The method in question is doing UTF-8 to UTF-16 conversion. `data` is a `std::vector<uint16_t>`
+method in question is doing UTF-8 to UTF-16 conversion. `data` is a `std::vector<uint16_t>` variable
-variable which gets preallocated with a larger size, coping for the "maximum potential length of the
+which gets preallocated with a larger size, coping for the "maximum potential length of the
+resulting string" (based on the assumption that the UTF-16 string will be at most exactly twice the
-resulting string".
-The idea of this change is to shrink the `std::vector` to the actual size of the
+size of the UTF-8 string, because of the way these encodings work).
+The idea of this change is to
+shrink the `std::vector` to the actual size of the converted string.
-converted string.

-The reason why I don't just allocate the `std::vector` with the right size is to avoid iterating
+The reason why I don't just allocate the `std::vector` with the right size to begin with is to avoid
-over the string an extra time, just to determine the size.
+iterating over the string an extra time to determine the size.
 Doing so would mean you have to parse
-each start of a UTF-8 sequence, to see the number of bytes used in it etc. The short version is that
+each start of a UTF-8 sequence, to see the number of bytes used in it and so forth.
+The short
-it's non-trivial to determine the size before actually having done the conversion, and it felt more
+version is that it's non-trivial to determine the size before actually having done the conversion,
-efficient to do it this way.
+and it felt more efficient (and also easier) to do it this way.

 So, here's the change: